dbrand666/home-assistant.io/source/_integrations/filter.markdown

 The paper defines three types/versions of the Simple Moving Average (SMA): *last*, *next* and *linear*.
 Currently only *last* is implemented.

 Theta, as described in the paper, is the `window_size` parameter, and can be expressed using time notation (e.g., "00:05" for a five minutes time window).

+N.B.
+By default, the Time SMA filter is updated only when the incoming data changes.
+This works ok if the input data changes frequently but produces surprising results when the input values don't change for a long period of time.
+In geenral, you probably want to set the `update_by_time` parameter to `true`.

 ### Range